Medicare Supplements For Less

 A Medicare Supplement covers the gaps in Original Medicare.
 A Medicare Supplement Plan provides you freedom and protection for the future.
-By federal law, all Medicare Supplements Plans A-N are standardized and offer identical benefits from all companies.
+By federal law, all Medicare Supplement Plans A-N are standardized and offer identical benefits from all companies.
 The ONLY difference is PRICE.
 Plan G is the most popular Medicare Supplement Plan today.
 Plan G covers 100% of all Medicare-eligible charges, with the exception of covering the $183 Medicare Part B 2017 calendar-year deductible.
 The Medicare Part B deductible is only paid ONCE during a calendar year.
-However, Plan F will no longer be available to newly-eligible Medicare beneficiaries after January 1, 2020.
-Plan G is now the most popular plan.
-However, the premium rates vary widely among the various insurers for Plan G. So compare rates and companies to get the best value.
+So the best time to buy a Medicare Supplement is six months before your 65th birthday to six months after your birthday, or when you enroll in Medicare Part B.

-With Original Medicare and Plan F or Plan G, you have the FREEDOM you want:
+With Original Medicare and Plan G, you have the FREEDOM you want:

 - No networks to worry about